souhaiel1/AI-powered-surveillance-using-raspberry-pi/README.md

 # How to run the project :

 First of all code is adapted to the use of a usb camera , so if you're using the pi's camera module you have to make some small changes .
+I used the Raspberry Pi 4 modeb B with 2GB of RAM .
-To control the Raspberry pi remotely to change settings and whatnot , install the VNC server on the pi , download VNC Viewer app for your Android or IOS device and create an account .
+To install OpenCV on the pi , please refer Adrian's tutorial (pyimagesearch.com) To control the Raspberry pi remotely to change settings and whatnot , install the VNC server on the pi , download VNC Viewer app for your Android or IOS device and create an account .
 This will enable you be fully in control wherever you are ;
 When everything is set , all you have to do is type these commad to launch the web app :
 ```